-Factors which the AFSA may take into account in assessing whether there are any undue risks arising from the proposed Major Acquisition include the size and nature of the business of the investee Body Corporate, its reputation and standing, its present and proposed management structure and the quality of management, the reporting lines and other monitoring and control mechanisms available to the Authorised Firm and the past records of the Authorised Firm relating to acquisitions of a similar nature.
+Factors which the AFSA may take into account in assessing whether there are any undue risks arising from the proposed Major Acquisition include the size and nature of the business of the investee Body Corporate, its reputation and standing, its present and proposed management structure and the quality of management, the reporting lines and other monitoring and control mechanisms available to the Bank and the past records of the Bank relating to acquisitions of a similar nature.

-- 7. An Authorised Firm which is not a Domestic Firm: - (a) notify the AFSA in writing of any Major Acquisition in accordance with the notification requirement applying to the Authorised Firm under the requirements of the Financial Services Regulator in its home jurisdiction (the home regulator); and - (b) if there is no notification requirement applying to the Authorised Firm under (a), comply with the requirements in Rule 6.2.4 (4) as if it were a Domestic Firm.
-The AFSA must follow the same procedures, and shall have the same powers, as set out in Rule 6.2.4 (6) in relation to such a notification. - 8.
-An Authorised Firm which gives to the AFSA a notification under (7)(a) must: - (a) notify the AFSA of the Major Acquisition at the same time as it notifies the home regulator; - (b) provide to the AFSA the same information as it is required to provide to the home regulator; and - (c) provide to the AFSA copies of any communications it receives from the home regulator relating to the notification it has provided to the home regulator as soon as practicable upon receipt. - 9.
-The AFSA may, for the purposes of the requirements in this section, require from an Authorised Firm any additional information relating to the Major Acquisition as it may consider appropriate.
-An Authorised Firm must provide any such additional information to the AFSA promptly. - 10.The AFSA may, where it considers appropriate, withdraw its no objectionposition or modify or vary any condition it has imposed or any remedial actionit has required under the Rules in this section
+- (7) A Bank which operates as a branch in the AIFC: - (a) notify the AFSA in writing of any Major Acquisition in accordance with the notification requirement applying to the Bank under the requirements of the Financial Services Regulator in its home jurisdiction (the home regulator); and - (b) if there is no notification requirement applying to the Bank under (a), comply with the requirements in Rule 6.2.4 (4) as if it were a Bank incorporated in the AIFC.
+The AFSA must follow the same procedures, and shall have the same powers, as set out in Rule 6.2.4 (6) in relation to such a notification. - (8) A Bank which gives to the AFSA a notification under (7)(a) must: - (a) notify the AFSA of the Major Acquisition at the same time as it notifies the home regulator; - (b) provide to the AFSA the same information as it is required to provide to the home regulator; and - (c) provide to the AFSA copies of any communications it receives from the home regulator relating to the notification it has provided to the home regulator as soon as practicable upon receipt. - (9) The AFSA may, for the purposes of the requirements in this section, require from the Bank any additional information relating to the Major Acquisition as it may consider appropriate.
+A Bank must provide any such additional information to the AFSA promptly. - (10) The AFSA may, where it considers appropriate, withdraw its no objection position or modify or vary any condition it has imposed or any remedial action it has required under the Rules in this section.